ARTA: Adversarial-Robust Multivariate Time--Series Anomaly Detection via Sparsity-Constrained Perturbations: Introduction

-\s{\b{We argue that robustness in TSAD cannot be achieved by architectural choices or regularization alone.
-Instead, the detector must be trained against its own worst-case temporal sensitivities.
-If a model is allowed to exploit fragile temporal cues during training, it will do so.
-Conversely, if those cues are systematically exposed and penalized, the detector is forced to internalize more distributed, semantically meaningful temporal representations of nominal behavior.
-This observation motivates a shift in perspective: rather than treating robustness and explainability as post hoc properties, they should be endogenized into the anomaly detection objective itself.}}

-\s{Time-series corruptions span multiple regimes, including (i) diffuse stochastic noise that perturbs most timestamps with small magnitude (e.g., additive white Gaussian noise), (ii) temporally correlated disturbances such as colored noise and distributional drift, and (iii) sparse or localized failures such as impulses, dropouts, saturation, and transient glitches.
-While standard augmentation and smoothing can improve robustness to the first regime, TSAD models often remain brittle to localized, structured perturbations that break short-term dynamics and can induce large changes in anomaly scores.}

-\s{Robustness in TSAD is unlikely to emerge from architecture or regularization alone; it must be induced through the training objective.
-In particular, when the loss can be minimized by leveraging fragile, timestamp-specific cues, gradient-based optimization will exploit them.
-Training against worst-case localized sensitivities explicitly surfaces and penalizes these brittle dependencies, promoting anomaly scores that depend on stable temporal structure rather than incidental artifacts.
-This motivates endogenizing robustness and interpretability directly into TSAD training, rather than treating them as post hoc add-ons.} \s{Motivated by this principle, we formulate robustness in TSAD as a min–max optimization problem: the detector is trained to maintain stable anomaly scores under worst-case, localized temporal perturbations.
-Specifically, we introduce a sparsity-constrained temporal mask generator that adversarially exposes fragile regions, while the detector learns invariance to them.}

-\b{Motivated by this principle, we propose ARTA, a joint training framework that explicitly targets score stability under localized perturbations.
-ARTA couples an anomaly detector with a sparsity-constrained temporal mask generator in an adversarial game: the generator learns to identify minimal temporal regions whose perturbation maximally \o{disrupts the detector’s anomaly score}\s{increases the detector’s anomaly score}.
-Crucially, sparsity constraints force these perturbations to remain compact and localized, closely mirroring realistic sensor failures, such as dropouts, spikes, saturation, or miscalibration, which are structured and temporally correlated.}
+Motivated by this principle, we propose ARTA, a joint training framework that explicitly targets score stability under localized perturbations.
+ARTA couples an anomaly detector with a sparsity--constrained temporal mask generator in an adversarial game: the generator learns to identify minimal temporal regions whose perturbation maximally disrupts the detector’s anomaly score.
+Crucially, sparsity constraints force these perturbations to remain compact and localized, closely mirroring realistic sensor failures, such as dropouts, spikes, saturation, or miscalibration, which are structured and temporally correlated.